dehvCurtis/cka-prep/cluster_architecture_installation_configuration.md

 Create a deployment in the `cicd` namespace using the image of your choice:

-1. `kubectl -n cicd create deployment hello-node --image=k8s.gcr.io/echoserver:1.4`
+1. `kubectl -n cicd create deployment cicd-deployment --image=k8s.gcr.io/echoserver:1.4` or
-1. `kubectl -n cicd create deployment busybox --image=busybox -- sleep 2000`
+1. `kubectl -n cicd create deployment cicd-deployment --image=busybox -- sleep 2000`

 You can view the yaml file by adding `--dry-run=client -o yaml` to the end of either deployment.